julo15/git-smart-switch/README.md

 `git-smart-switch` makes this workflow easy by managing **per-branch stash entries**.

-- Any time you switch away from a branch using `git ss`, it will create a stash entry associated with that branch.
+- Any time you switch away from a branch using `git ss`, it will stash the changes for that branch.
 - When you switch back to the branch later, `git ss` will automatically apply the stash associated with that branch.
-- Each branch can have its own stash entry that `git ss` will automatically push and pop for you.

 ```
 ## 1) Use 'git ss' to switch branches and stash any changes.